team-charls/charls-dotnet-imagesharp/README.md

 }
 ```

-Using a separate configuration is required, as ImageSharp comes standard with a JPEG decoder and JPEG-LS also start with the common 2 JPEG bytes.
+Using a separate configuration is required, as ImageSharp comes standard with a JPEG decoder and JPEG-LS files also start with the common 2 JPEG bytes.

 A sample application is included in the GitHub repository that demonstrates how to convert common image types like .bmp, .png and .jpg to .jls (JPEG-LS) and vice versa.